Section 125 Cafeteria Plan Benefits for Employees: What It Means for Your Paycheck

 3. Your W-2 Box 1 (Wages) is lower than your actual salary by the amount of your health premiums.
 That gap is your pre-tax shield.

-If none of these are present, your premiums may be coming out post-tax — meaning you're paying more than you need to.
+If none of these are present, your premiums may be coming out post-tax, meaning you're paying more than you need to.
 In that case, ask HR whether a Section 125 or Premium Only Plan (POP) is in place.

 Frequently Asked Questions

-Does enrolling affect my future Social Security benefits?
+Does enrolling in a Section 125 plan affect my future Social Security benefits?

-Is this the same as an HRA or HSA?
+Is a Section 125 cafeteria plan the same as an HRA or HSA?

 Ready to Maximize Your Benefits?